Strategy

 • Paid ads: the most common channels are Google Ads, Facebook, Twitter (X), LinkedIn but also Instagram and TikTok, depending on your audience.
 I would recommend using the channels you are most familiar with, as it’s crucial you understand its ins and outs.
 We are currently running a LinkedIn campaign, which is showing promising results, though it is very costly compared to the other channels.

-• Influencers: for certain lead magnets it can also work well to use influencer marketing.
+• Influencers: for certain lead magnets, it can also work well to use influencer marketing (try these ad platforms).
 You would pay them to talk about your offer.

 • Competitions: in B2C markets, price draws can be an effective way to have people sign up for your email list.
 Keep in mind, though, that you’ll generate relatively a high number of low-value leads who will show little engagement with your content.